JunjieXia14/CellMirror/README.md

 ## Install CellMirror

 Installation was tested on Red Hat 7.6 with Python 3.8.5 and torch 1.4.0 on a machine with one 40-core Intel(R) Xeon(R) Gold 5115 CPU addressing with 132GB RAM, and two NVIDIA TITAN V GPU addressing 24GB.
 CellMirror is implemented in the Pytorch framework.
-Please run CellMirro on CUDA if possible.
+Please run CellMirror on CUDA if possible.

 ### 1. Grab source code of CellMirror